lukemerrett/zoewaldron/README.md

 # Start server locally, show all draft pages as if published
 hugo server -D

-# Build the static pages, outputs to the ./public/ directory by default
+# Build the static pages, outputs to the ./public/ directory by default but we use ./docs/ for github pages
-hugoß
+hugo -d docs
 ```